|

 The history of twentieth-century sculpture is in one sense a history of challenges to the traditional concept of sculpture as an enclosed mass and volume separated from the surrounding space.
 Significant among these challenges was the incorporation of voids into the interiors of sculptures.
 Beginning with Picasso in his relief Guitar of 1913 and continued in Tatlin’s Corner Relief, the Russian Constructivists, Henry Moore, Anthony Caro after World War II, and many others incorporated voids as a compositional element in their works.
 While these various attempts provided a general historical pre-condition for Miyawaki’s incorporation of the void, they are not directly tied to UTSUROHI.

 Rather than comparing Miyawaki’s art to those historical precedents in the use of the void in sculpture, it may be more fruitful to see how it relates to the work of artists, who, since the mid-sixties, have expanded their fields of expression to various forms of “non-sculpture.”
 In particular, how does Miyawaki’s art relate to the postmodernist trend in the category of (non-)sculpture which Rosalind Krauss pointed out in her treatise, “Sculpture in the Expanded Field”?
+7)

 According to Krauss, sculpture reached a point of diffraction in the 1960s as a result of the exhaustion of the modernist pursuit of its autonomy (as an autonomous whole separated from any specific place or time).
-In other words, through the sculptural activity of the 1960s, the essence of sculpture, which until then was thought to be determined by an internal logic, became something that could only be defined through negative relationships to external entities —something that is not architecture and not landscape, for example.
-This development of sculpture into pure negativity, or difference, opened up other logical possibilities of its becoming, for example, both architecture and landscape.
+In other words, through the sculptural activity of the 1960s, the essence of sculpture, which until then was thought to be determined by an internal logic, became something that could only be defined through negative relationships to external entities something that is not architecture and not landscape, for example.
+This development of sculpture into pure negativity, or difference, opened up other logical possibilities of its becoming, for example, both architecture and landscape.8) This expansion of the field of actual practice and logical possibility is what occurred throughout the 1960s, and the works of artists including Robert Smithson, Robert Morris, Michael Heizer, and Mary Miss were in fact experiments in that expansion.
+Their works attempted new relationships with their environment, to elude the traditional relationship with sculpture.

 Krauss pointed out the “logical” aspect of this expansion and identified its transcendence of the “material-ism” of traditional sculpture as a mark of postmodernism.
 In other words, she asserted that the essence of sculpture no longer lay in the expressive powers inherent in a material but in sculpture’s external relationship with landscape and architecture.
 According to Krauss, the seeming arbitrariness of the materials used by postmodernist artists results from assigning priority to these external relationships, and the artistic activities that seem eclectic from the viewpoint of modernism are in fact logically consistent from the postmodernist standpoint.